Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-If released, the four-hour Jayesh/Kim Kardashian sex-tape will literally break the internet.
+Pandora opened the box and saw Jayesh

-Updated on: [28/7/2025]
+Updated on: [29/7/2025]
 <!-- #jokeEnd -->